lm3nitro/Projects/New/Suricata rule development.md

 ![Pasted image 20241008150324](https://github.com/user-attachments/assets/0287d822-8321-4525-8698-ed060c031355)

 Next, I needed to configure Suricata.
-In the screenshot below, I perfomed the following chnages as part of the configuration
+In the screenshot below, I performed the following changes as part of the configuration

 + Enabled pcap logging
 + Disabled suricata.rules and added the local.rule "custom" path